 Local devices on the LAN are able to communicate directly with one another, a router is not required.
-If a PC has a packet destined for an off LAN device it forwards the packet to the gateway.
+However if a device has a packet destined for an off LAN device it forwards the packet to the gateway.
 The gateway router decides how to deliver packets that travel outside the LAN.
 Since only a single connection exists between our network and the ISP routing is trivial.
 The router simply forwards all non-local packets to the ISP's edge router.
+The ISP router in turn determines how best to forward the packet.

-4.4 DNS
+4.4 DNS (Domain Name System)

-The Domain Name System (DNS) allows access to Internet hosts by name rather than IP address.
+The DNS (domain name system) allows access to internet hosts by name rather than IP address.
 Name resolution for local devices is performed by NetBIOS over IP.
 Windows maintains a list of local computer names.
 It is also possible to manually define names by placing entries in the Hosts file on the computer to override other name resolution.
 If Windows cannot resolve a host name locally it assumes it is a remote host and makes a DNS request of the router.
 Residential routers typically do not actually implement a DNS resolver; rather it simply passes the request to the ISP's DNS nameserver.